Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: Algorithm Design and Performance Analysis

 The detailed steps are summarized in Algorithm \ref{alg:rb_allocation_2}.
-When calculating $u_m(k,j)$ using \eqref{eq:z_m_j}, we need to iterate over all possible values of $z^m_j$, which amount to a total of $k$ values.
-Then one can easily verify that the time complexity of Algorithm \ref{alg:rb_allocation_2} is $O\left(|\mathcal{N}_m|K^2_m\right)$.
+In each dynamic programming step \eqref{eq:z_m_j}, we iterate over all possible values of $z^m_j$, which amount to a total of $k$ values.
+Therefore, the overall computational complexity of Algorithm \ref{alg:rb_allocation_2} is $O\left(|\mathcal{N}_m|K^2_m\right)$.